-Clinical Nurse Specialist Palliative Care – Primary
+Nurse Practitioner Palliative Care – Primary

-RN, BN, PG Cert Palliative Care, MN (Clinical)
+NP, RN, BN, PG Cert Palliative Care, MN (Clinical)

 I am committed to improving access to Palliative Care in the community setting to those who need it – regardless of diagnosis.
 I want to see improved health outcomes through the delivery of high quality and efficient care across a range of providers.
 I want to support and empower primary healthcare providers while maintaining the ethic of care.
 If we optimise primary and specialist services, it will enable a full and complementary provision of services that will maximise benefits for patients.